puppetlabs/puppetlabs-tomcat/README.md

 Specifies the root of the Tomcat installation.

-Default value: `$tomcat::catalina_home`
+Default value: '$tomcat::catalina_home'.

 ##### `additional_attributes`

 Specifies any additional attributes to add to the Environment.

 Should be a hash of the format 'attribute' => 'value'.

 Optional

 ##### `attributes_to_remove`

 Specifies any attributes to remove from the Environment.

 Should be a hash of the format 'attribute' => 'value'.

 Optional